 It was bad.
 Yellow bedroom bad.
 Make that two yellow bedrooms: within a few years, I had painted the bedroom at my mom's house and the bedroom at my dad's house yellow.
 Selecting calming colors for a bedroom really wasn't on my list of priorities at that point...

 Fast forward 10 years: I was 19.
 My car at the time was a bright yellow VW Bug.
 After ten years, I had grown out of my love for yellow, but it was a fun ride regardless.
-There were a lot of good days in that car, but the best was the day I bought 20 bouquets of daffodils.
+There were a lot of good days in that car, but the best was the day I bought 20 bouquets of daffodils for a gymnastics meet.
 Do you know what it’s like to drive around town in a yellow bug full of yellow daffodils?
 It like you are swimming in a sea of floral, fresh, happy yellow.
 It's joyous.
-It's almost funny, but also, it's fun.
+It's also funny, but it's fun.
 It made me love daffodils the way I loved yellow a decade before.

 Jump up 7 more years, to now.
 I no longer have the Bug.
 None of the walls in our home are painted yellow.
 But on some occasions that same bright, bold, joyful shade of yellow sneaks into the house.
 It's in a completely different form: turmeric.
 The color alone reminds me of what it's like to be nine, bringing back visions of childhood.

 This braised barramundi is so bright it almost glows.
 It is super tender.
 Barramundi is a naturally flaky fish, and braising it makes it even more buttery.

 A few of you have asked me about sustainable seafood, especially in Colorado.
 Barramundi, while not from Colorado is a good option because, when raised responsibly, has a low carbon footprint and minimal environmental impact.
 Plus, you can get it in the freezer section of Costco!!
 That's what I used for this recipe (thawed the fish first) and it was great.